24Priyanshi/OpenCV-Practice/README.md

 # OpenCV-Practice

-A repo for opencv practice and the materials I read daily.
+A repository for opencv practice and the materials I read daily.